Dunn's road guarder

 Dunn's road guarder (Crisantophis nevermanni) is a species of snake in the family Colubridae.
-The species is monotypic in the genus Crisantophis.
-It is endemic to Central America.
+The species, which is monotypic in the genus Crisantophis, is endemic to Central America.

 Geographic range

 C. nevermanni is found in northwestern Costa Rica, El Salvador, Guatemala, western Honduras, and Nicaragua.

+Habitat

+The preferred natural habitat of C. nevermanni is forest, at altitudes of 4–1,385 m.

+Behavior

+C. nevermanni is terrestrial and diurnal.

+Diet

+C. nevermanni preys predominately upon frogs and lizards.